starling021/ehtools/README.md

 > Do not do it when you are going to exit from ehtools:

-    WARNING: Do not just close ehtools window!
+    WARNING: Do not just close ehtools window and do not exit from the Ehtools Framework using Ctrl + C or other exit signals!

 ![Configuring...](https://user-images.githubusercontent.com/54115104/66775235-3ca9a280-eecc-11e9-9c58-927e11150d59.png)